sabinach/a4-ludwig-subathon/README.md

 ## Dev Notes [For Sabina's Reference Only]

-#### Overview

-THE SUBATHON HAS OFFICIALLY ENDED.
+#### THE SUBATHON HAS OFFICIALLY ENDED.
 CONGRATS LUDWIG!!!!!!

-- It's been a wild ride!
+It's been a wild ride!
 To fellow Ludwig fans out there, I hope you find this visualization interesting.
 I had a blast making it :)

-Subathon Dates:
-- START: March 14, 2021 @ 2:00pm PST (5:00pm EST)
-- END: April 13, 2021 @ 8:59pm PST (11:59pm EST)

-Current Data Extracted from baddog86's spreadsheet (manually updated):
-- START: 0 hr
-- END: 694.5 hr (missing 681-693.5 hr due to deleted VOD)

-Current Data Extracted from SullyGnome (manually updated):
-- viewers: 2021-03-11 16:00 EST ...
-2021-04-14 00:00 EST
-- followers: 2021-03-09 19:00 EST ...
-2021-04-14 18:00 EST
+#### Overview

 Dataset Credits To:
 - [baddog86, smartax1111, itzdanbarz, and ogsheeper](https://docs.google.com/spreadsheets/d/e/2PACX-1vThvKnVHDeF0iGgL7Bkx6wz_SE2hh2RvxzqEHyqtZvR3H0DXuOwwh5MdwnbzMYvluul97ld364VANqm/pubhtml#)